d-michail/python-jgrapht/README.md

  * Python 3.6 and above
  * SWIG 3 and above

-If all the above are installed properly, building should be as simple as
+If all the above are installed properly, building can be done using

 ```
 python setup.py build